The Ultimate Guide to Google Performance Max Campaigns [2025]

 • Enter the average amount you are willing to spend for an individual campaign each day.

 • Choose your preferred bidding strategy: Maximize Conversions (set up your target CPA) or Maximize Conversion Value (set up your target ROAS).
-More about it here
+More about that here

 • Click Next